kutuluk/loglevel-plugin-remote/README.md

 - **timestamp** - a function that returns a timestamp.
 Used when messages sending in json format
 - **backoff** - a function used to increase the suspend interval after each failed send
-- **onMessageDropped** - called when a message is dropped due to max queue size reached

 ## Base usage